Skip to main content

 The strength of local advice

-As such, we welcome recognition of the need to link to existing local retrofit schemes and advice providers, and the commitment to deliver the Warm Homes Fund in partnership with mayors, local authorities and local partners, but more clarity and detail is needed on when and how this will be achieved.
+As such, we welcome the recognition by the government of the need to link to existing local retrofit schemes and advice providers, and the commitment to deliver the Warm Homes Fund in partnership with mayors, local authorities and local partners, but more clarity and detail is needed on when and how this will be achieved.

 Good quality impartial advice is essential if we are going to deliver affordable warmth to those most in need